yingdacheng/yingdacheng.github.io/_pages/about.md

 Hello, I am currently a professor at [Department of Mathematics](https://math.vt.edu/) and an affliated faculty with [CMDA (Computational Modeling and Data Analytics) program](https://data.science.vt.edu/programs/cmda.html), Virginia Tech.
-I am on leave from [Department of Mathematics](https://math.msu.edu/) and [Department of Computational Mathematics, Science and Engineering](https://cmse.msu.edu/), Michigan State University since August 2023.
+I am on leave from  Michigan State University since August 2023.

 My area of research is scientific computing, applied mathematics and data-driven modeling and computation.
 We are interested in using modern data-driven, reduced order modeling and classical numerical analysis as tools to simulate highly complex and high dimensional multiscale phenonmena arising from science and engineering.